dougrich/access-gate/README.md

 `PROXY_DEST` is the domain that requests will be proxy'd to after the user has provided the correct access code.
 This domain is not directly exposed to the user.

 `PROXY_HOST` is the friendly host that is exposed to the user.

-`CONTACT` is the email address of who users should contact.